Skip to content

 Copy from DataFrame

-You can copy from Pandas or Polars DataFrames directly into Kùzu using the COPY FROM command.
-This is useful when you are doing your data transformations with either of these libraries and then want to bulk insert data from the resulting DataFrame into Kùzu.
+You can copy from Pandas or Polars DataFrames, or in-memory Arrow tables directly into Kuzu using the COPY FROM command.
+This is useful when you are doing your data transformations with these libraries and rapidly ingest their columns into Kuzu node or relationship tables.

-When copying from DataFrames, you can ignore rows in DataFrames that contain duplicate, null or missing primary key errors.
+When copying from DataFrames, you can ignore rows that contain duplicate, null or missing primary key errors, which could potentially be called “malformed” or “erroneous” rows.

 Let’s understand this with an example.